chill-viking/workflows/README.md

 #### test-affected.yml

-Will call lint/test/build targets for all affected projects inside of the specified nx workspace.
+Will call lint/test/build targets for all affected projects inside the specified nx workspace.

 Usage: